ergenius/learn-programming-for-beginners/README.md

 - Create and use a git account: https://github.com/
 - Create an account & ask chat gpt about any subject you are interested into: https://chat.openai.com/
 - Always search for the latest information.
 Things are getting obsolete very fast in IT domain.
 Buy & read books if you like it, but always remember many are obsolete before you buy.
+- Read the documentation in English and improve your English language skills.

 It is very important to become proficient in searching and finding solutions to your programming subjects!
+Exercise this skill every day.

 ## Setup developper machine